Friday, 12 December 2008

 michael todd

-Tuesday, 15 May 2007
+May 15, 2007

 • With the warm weather we have been having this week, I thought it was time to cool off with some winter wedding pictures.
 Winter weddings really present themselves with some stylistic opportunities that aren't available the rest of the year.